Beehive’s Climate Risk Modeling Documentation

 Asset Exposure and Loss Rates

-While heat risk is assessed here using only physical climate information, some important context for this risk type is that a variety of researchers and practitioners do go a step further and connect temperature changes to economic impact.
+While heat risk is assessed here using only physical climate information, this is not the only approach in the literature.
+A number of researchers and practitioners go a step further and connect temperature changes directly to economic impact.
 Representative studies include,

-Many choices can qualify as reasonable, when approaching the concept of heat risk or heat stress.
-The approach here, in an effort to capture generally applicable rather than precision-fit information, is to use a relatively straightforward composite definition, and assess how that stress evolves under the chosen scenario and time horizon matrix.
+As the existence of these studies implies, many reasonable choices exist when approaching the concept of heat risk or heat stress.
+The approach here, in an effort to capture generally applicable rather than precision-fit information, is to use a relatively straightforward composite definition, and assess how that stress evolves under a scenario and time horizon matrix.

 Physical Heat Stress Assessment

-Unlike other hazard types where CMIP data provides a major but only partial component of the metric used for quantitative scoring, heat risk forecasting relies exclusively on CMIP6 simulation results.
-Beehive implements a composite metric built from heat and humidity statistics that include:
+Unlike the other hazard types, where CMIP data provides a major but only partial component of the risk metric, heat risk projections rely exclusively on CMIP6 simulation results.
+The composite heat stress metric is built from several temperature and humidity statistics, each of which captures a different dimension of heat exposure:

-• maximum of the 1-month rolling average of the max daily temperature
+93rd and 98th percentiles of the 30-day rolling average of daily max temperature

-• maximum of the 1-month rolling average of the wetbulb temperature
+93rd and 98th percentiles of the 30-day rolling average of daily max wetbulb temperature

 Risk Scoring